The Difference Between Yeast Infections & Candida, A Holistic Nutritionist Explains

 How do you know if you have candida?

 While you can go to your doctor for a yeast test, sometimes these tests do not always detect a problem.
-You can try following a program to help eliminate or minimize yeast (low-sugar, gluten-free etc.) and see if symptoms alleviate.
+A strict candida diet can be difficult to follow, but you will get the results you need.
+This includes eliminating gluten, dairy and fruit and sticking primarily to meat and non-starchy vegetables.
+You can also try following a less-strict program to help minimize yeast (low-sugar, gluten-free etc.) and see if symptoms alleviate.
 In my candida course, there is a comprehensive quiz that we provide you to help you pinpoint whether or not you do, in fact, have a yeast imbalance.

 Controlling candida—the yeast-diet connection